SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 ## The component parts of a computer process

  The PID, is a number by which the process can be referred to.
 This is unique at any given time, but not unique over longer periods.
 The PID will be reused by another process eventually, after the original has ended.
 We can represent the process code and data as one because by the time code is being executed in a process, it can be thought of as data itself.
 Any good method for inspecting processes will show us the program or command used to start the process, which should give us a clue about what the process is trying to achieve.

- The first processes 0 starts with the start of the hardware, process 0 forks and starts process 1 which is a copy of the the first process.
+ The first process 0 starts with the start of the hardware, process 0 forks and starts process 1 which is a copy of the first process.
 This "spawn" receives the parent PID for processing data.
 If an error occurs at this stage the process reverts to 0 and the program exits.

  Compute time of the CPU in executing the process: This is often expressed in absolute terms as the number of seconds, minutes, or hours that processes have spent executing the process [1].